Zeus A. Salazar

-Education
+Education and early career

 Salazar was born on 29 April 1934 in Tiwi, Albay, the eldest of seven children.
 His father was the town's first lawyer.
 Salazar attended El Colegio de San Beda for primary school and Albay High School for secondary, then earned a BA in history from the University of the Philippines, Diliman (UP) in 1955.
 He was the history program's first graduate to achieve summa cum laude.

 After working as an assistant history instructor at UP for a year, Salazar went to Paris, where he stayed for 12 years (1956–1968) for his graduate studies.
 He completed his dissertation, Le concept AC+ 'anitu' dans le monde austronesien: vers l'etude comparative des religions ethnique austronesiennes (The Common Austronesian Anitu in the Austronesian World: Toward a Comparative Study of the Ethnic Austronesian Religions) under Roger Bastide.
 While there, he also earned a number of diplomas and licenses from National Institute for Oriental Languages and Civilizations, Musée de l'Homme, and Sorbonne in a number of topics, including French, Russian, Malay-Indonesian language, linguistics, history of religion, prehistoric archaeology, ethnology, and cultural anthropology in Oceania.
-By the time he left France, he could speak and write in Spanish, French, German, Russian, Bahasa, and other languages.
+By the time he left France, he could speak and write in Spanish, French, German, Russian, Indonesian, and other languages.

-Career
+Return to UP

 Salazar left Paris in 1968 and returned to the Philippines, where he rejoined UP's history department.
 He taught in Filipino, continuing a tradition started by his mentor Guadalupe Fores-Ganzon in 1965.
 He worked closely with scholars in the College of Social Sciences and Philosophy, including Virgilio Enriquez and Prospero Covar.
 From this work, he became one of the main figures in the university's indigenization movement and became a founding member of Pambansang Samahan sa Sikolohiyang Pilipino (National Association of Filipino Psychology) in 1975 with Enriquez, Covar, and philosopher Leonardo Mercado.

+Work during the 1970s

+Critique of the Tasaday "discovery"

 In the 1970s, Salazar was among a number of scholars who questioned the validity of whether the recently discovered Tasaday people had indeed developed their civilization completely isolated from the Philippines since the Stone Age.
 He and anthropologist Jerome Bailen called the "discovery" a hoax perpetrated by President Ferdinand Marcos to increase tourism.

+Participation in the Diliman Commune and detention in Fort Bonifacio

 His participation in the Diliman Commune increased tensions; when Marcos declared martial law in 1972, Salazar was imprisoned.
 He shared a cell with historian William Henry Scott, with whom he had many disagreements and arguments.
 Butch Dalisay was a prisoner in the same block and reportedly drew caricatures of Scott and Salazar in his 1992 novel Killing Time in a Warm Place.
 Salazar's three-year sentence was reduced to three months after his friend Leticia Ramos-Shahani, sister of future president Fidel V. Ramos, became involved.